algolia/algoliasearch-client-ruby/README.md

 ```

 If you're an external contributor, you'll only need the `ALGOLIA_APPLICATION_ID_1`, `ALGOLIA_ADMIN_KEY_1` and `ALGOLIA_SEARCH_KEY_1`.
 The other variables are used to run the complete [Common Test Suite](https://github.com/algolia/algoliasearch-client-specs/tree/master/common-test-suite).
-If you would like to use the docker image but are not familiar with Docker, please check our [dedicated guide](DOCKER_README.MD).
+If you would like to use the Docker image but are not familiar with Docker, please check our [dedicated guide](DOCKER_README.MD).

 ## 📄 License